Computer (Computer) | MCQ Quizzes | Category (S/R/M)

 The options listed are related to character encoding schemes, which are methods of representing text characters in computers.
 ASCII (American Standard Code for Information Interchange) is a widely used character encoding standard that represents text in computers, telecommunications equipment, and other devices.
 BCD (Binary-Coded Decimal) is a method of encoding decimal numbers where each decimal digit is represented by its own binary sequence.
 While primarily for numbers, it's a form of data representation or "code."
 EBCDIC (Extended Binary Coded Decimal Interchange Code) is another character encoding standard, primarily used on IBM mainframe operating systems.

-Q18.
-What is the purpose of a firewall in a computer network?
+Q17.
+What is the purpose of the BIOS in a computer?

-Q18.
-What is the purpose of a firewall in a computer network?
+Q17.
+What is the purpose of the BIOS in a computer?

 Q19.
-Which of the following is the smallest unit of data in a computer?
+Which of the following is a common output device used in computers?

 Q19.
-Which of the following is the smallest unit of data in a computer?
+Which of the following is a common output device used in computers?